Staten Island Greenbelt: Work continues

 In spite of opposition, road work began in 1965 on what became known as "Section 1".
 In 1966 Volmer Associates were hired by the city of New York to describe alternate routes to Section 1.
 They were proposed, studied, and debated by New York state and city officials, creating contention and divisions even within these governmental units.
 While travel distance between the island's bridges was on paramount concern to the Triborough Bridge and Tunnel Authority, the City Park Department, led by August Hecksher, commissioned the planning firm Wallace, McHarg, Roberts and Todd.
 Ian McHarg, a Glasgow born landscape architect, who had stated in his much studied book Design with Nature that engineer road builders were "gouging and scarring the landscape without remorse," headed up the landmark study.

 Having pointed out that a method for displaying and factoring social values into highway design and planning had not been developed, McHarg set about creating just that.
 Long before GIS technology was available, McHarg used data rich maps and overlays which allowed planners to visually understand how social values – historic, residential, economic, recreational, scenic, ecological factors – synergistically interacted with and potentially impacted upon human activity, including road building.
 Using map transparencies he and his colleagues produced the commissioned report with a recommendation stating that the route to the west of what is today the Greenbelt, was the "least social cost corridor."

 Under duress from developers who were eager to begin building homes adjacent to the roadway, the Greenbelt's erstwhile supporters, Mayor John Lindsay and Governor Nelson A. Rockefeller, publicly backed a compromise route.
 In response, the two citizen organizations were willing to stop at nothing to preserve what John Mitchell, in one of his writings, referred to as "a fine patch of wild".
 With their combined memberships behind them, the officers of the SICPC and SIGNAL sought injunctive relief in New York State Supreme Court, which meant suing both Lindsay and Rockefeller.
 The court decision found for the plaintiffs.
 The citizen planners and conservationists were victorious.
-The area was earmarked as one of two Special Natural Features Districts in the City of New York, and between 1972 and 1974 the urbanist and architect Peter Verity (now of PDRconsultants) prepared for the New York City Planning Commission the strategic and detailed documentation to support this designation.
+The area was earmarked as one of two Special Natural Features Districts in the City of New York, and between 1972 and 1974 the urbanist and architect Peter Verity (now of PDRc) prepared for the New York City Planning Commission the strategic and detailed documentation to support this designation.

 Remaining parts

-When the work was halted by the city, excavations were used to construct what was known as "Moses Mountain" and now "Paulo's Peak," a 200-foot rise and viewpoint adjacent to the Manor Road - Rockland Avenue interchange.
+When the work was halted by the city, excavations were used to construct what was known as "Moses Mountain" and now "Paulo's Peak," a 200-foot rise and viewpoint adjacent to the Manor Road – Rockland Avenue interchange.
 Other remnants of construction can be seen from the Staten Island Expressway between the Clove Road and Bradley Avenue exits, which are referred to as the abandoned bridges.
 They are a little west of the Petrides School Complex.
 This abandoned interchange was removed as part of a $140 million overhaul of the Expressway.